-Competency-based strategies provide flexibility in the way that credit can be earned or awarded, and provide students with personalized learning opportunities.
-These strategies include online and blended learning, dual enrollment and early college high schools, project-based, and community-based learning, and credit recovery, among others.
+Competency-based strategies provide flexibility so that credit can be earned or awarded and provide students with personalized learning opportunities.
+These strategies include online and blended learning, dual enrollment and early college high schools, project-based and community-based learning, and credit recovery, among others.

 This type of learning leads to better student engagement because the content is relevant to each student and tailored to their unique needs.
 It also leads to better student outcomes because the pace of learning is customized to each student.
 (U.S. Department of Education, 2019)

-Education technology is being thought of as the “horsepower in an engine” and for good reason.
+Education technology is thought of as the “horsepower in an engine,” and for a good reason.
 Without it, your car won’t budge.
-With it, your students can embrace technology in a way that best delivers learning in the classroom which translates to career success out of the classroom.
+With it, your students can embrace technology in a way that best delivers learning in the classroom, which translates to career success out of the classroom.

-Campusknot keeps it simple and effective.
-Offering a student engagement platform that allows students to keep in contact with their peers and classmates 24/7 based on their time.
+CampusKnot keeps it simple and effective.
+Offering a student participation tool that allows students to contact their peers and classmates 24/7 based on their time.

-Embracing the most advanced technology in the market by providing simple and easy to use experience for the teacher and student alike.
-Campusknot provides all-in-one solutions that get the job done.
-Period.
+Embracing the most advanced technology in the market by providing a simple and easy-to-use experience for the teacher and student alike.